Vineyard Churches UK & Ireland

 VCUKI: That’s amazing!
 That leads us on quite nicely to talk about WTC.
 Obviously, WTC Theology is really passionate about theologically equipping the whole church, making theology accessible and part of that is serving the pastors on the ground.
 You are a lecturer at WTC Theology.
 Tell us what you teach at WTC.

-Sarah: Yeah, so I just teach one module.
-I taught it last year, and I’m teaching again this year, and when they asked me to teach this module, I kind of started laughing, because it was the only course I’d be willing to teach while still finishing my PhD.
-I teach charismatic evangelism and church planting.
-I think maybe they might be moving more towards charismatic mission, evangelism, mission.
-Because, as you know, people at WTC, they’re not all church planters.
-And so one of the things that I helped oversee when I was part of university was planting ministry.
-If there’s a church planting book, in the States, I’ve probably seen it, skimmed it, read it.
-I know how fast it changes.
-I know the attrition rates.
+Sarah: I started teaching one module last year: charismatic evangelism and church planting.
+When they asked me to teach this course, I started laughing, because it was probably the only course I’d be willing to teach while still finishing my PhD.
+The class is moving more towards charismatic mission, evangelism, missional development.
+One of the things that I helped oversee when I was part of university ministry was the intersection of evangelism and planting.
+If there’s a church planting book, in the states, I’ve probably seen it, skimmed it, read it.
+I know the literature changes constantly.
+I know the attrition rates as well as what helps plants stay the course.
 I know the number one reason why missionaries leave the field is because of interpersonal conflict.

 “When I think about what WTC offers and what the Vineyard UK and Ireland also have to bring, that pairing feels like this real sweet spot, you know?”

-So, I know a lot of the things that you might need, and then integrating that with the Spirit’s leading.
-I just really loved teaching my class and teaching people in ministry.
+I had ministry background in teaching and coaching evangelism and planting, and integrating that with the Spirit’s leading.
+And wow, I really loved teaching my class and teaching people in ministry.
 They asked the right questions.
-I’m not interested in the abstract.
-I know you need to sometimes know the answers to abstract questions, but unless it hits the ground eventually – I just want to know how this impacts the church.
+I’m not interested in the theoretical that stays abstract.
+I know you need to sometimes know the answers to abstract questions, but unless it hits the ground eventually, I’m dissatisfied.
+I want to know how this impacts the church.

 VCUKI: Sounds great.
 One more WTC question, as someone who’s part of a Vineyard Church and also part of the faculty at WTC, what excites you about the WTC and vineyard churches partnership?

-Sarah: I really believe in teaching that integrates what you learn in theory with practice.
-WTC really gives you that.
-And so when I think about what Vineyard offers, which is often a space where you get to experience the Spirit, where you’re doing evangelism, where you’re caring for the poor.
-There’s so many things that you’re doing, but then to have theological training and support as part of that, I think that’s a huge gift.
-There’s so many things that make up being a strong and faithful leader and pastor.
-So that’s exciting for me.
-When I think about what WTC offers and what the Vineyard UK and Ireland also have to bring, that pairing feels like this real sweet spot, you know?
+Sarah: I really believe in teaching that integrates what you learn, that connects theory with practice.
+WTC gives you that.
+When I think about what Vineyard offers, I think of Vineyard churches as spaces where you get to experience the Spirit, where you’re doing evangelism, where you’re caring for the poor.
+There’s so many things that Vineyard does!
+But then to have theological training and support as part of that, I think that’s a huge gift.
+There are many things that help equip someone to become a strong and faithful leader and pastor, and WTC and Vineyard UK offer complementary training–that’s exciting for me.
+When I think about what WTC offers and what the Vineyard UK and Ireland also have to bring, that pairing feels like this real sweet spot.

 VCUKI: We love WTC!
 Onto our next question, you spoke at the Vineyard Leaders Gathering this year on Evangelism and Ethnicity.
 We’ve already heard some of your heart behind this but why is this a topic you’re passionate about?